dfo-osdt/osp-docs/docs/guide/user-interface-overview.md

 4. Click the [Save Button](#_4-save-button) to save the changes.

 #### 2 - Email
 The email associated with your account will appear in gray.
 This email is also used to login to your Open Science Portal account.
-If you would like to make changes to email please send the request to the [Open Science Portal Support Team](mailto:DFO.OpenScience-ScienceOuverte.MPO@dfo-mpo.gc.ca).
+If you would like to make changes to email please email the [Open Science Portal Support Team](mailto:DFO.OpenScience-ScienceOuverte.MPO@dfo-mpo.gc.ca).

 #### 3 - Default Language
 The default language for your account will appear in this box.
 If you would like to change your default language: